molee1354/simscript/docs/syntax.md

 closure();
 ```

-If the `foo` variable were to be declared using the `let` keyword, this code would not work as `foo` would be strictly scoped to the local scope that it was declared in.
-So when using closures, it is important to distinguish between the `var` and `let` keywords depending on its use case.
+If the `foo` variable were to be declared as a local variable, this code would not work as `foo` would be strictly scoped to the local scope that it was declared in.
+So when using closures, it is important to distinguish between the `var` and `local var` keywords depending on its use case.

 ## Classes